I Need Help Claiming Bicycle Accident Compensation in NSW

 How long do I have to make a compensation claim, and are there time limits?

-If your accident occurred on or after 1 December 2017, there are a number of time limits that are strictly enforced in the pursuit of a claim for statutory benefits and damages under the Motor Accident Injuries Act (NSW) 2017.
-They are summarised below: - (a) The accident must be reported to the police within 28 days of the incident. - (b) An Application for Personal Injury Benefits must be lodged with the insurer for the vehicle at fault for the accident within 3 months of the occurrence of the accident. - (c) A Common Law Damages (Lump Sum Compensation) claim form must be lodged within 3 years of the accident. - (d) Court proceedings must be commenced within 3 years of the accident.
+They are summarised below: (a) The accident must be reported to the police within 28 days of the incident. (b) An Application for Personal Injury Benefits must be lodged with the insurer for the vehicle at fault for the accident within 3 months of the occurrence of the accident. (c) A Common Law Damages (Lump Sum Compensation) claim form must be lodged within 3 years of the accident. (d) Court proceedings must be commenced within 3 years of the accident.

 What am I entitled to claim in damages?

-The New South Wales Government enacted the changes to the motor accident scheme which took effect as of 1 December 2017.
-The purpose was to significantly reduce the level of damages available to an injured motorist.
-Such claimants are now only able to claim the following: - (a) Non-economic loss (pain and suffering damages if a claimant’s injuries result in a whole person impairment of greater than 10%. - (b) Past and future wage loss. - (c) Past and future superannuation benefits.
 In a damages claim, there is no longer any entitlement to recover the value of gratuitous domestic assistance and care provided by family members and friends.
 There is also no claim available for future medical treatment and expenses to be paid on a lump sum basis.

 How long does the compensation process take?

-There are a number of factors that can affect how long a damages claim may take.
-This would include: - The severity of the claimant’s injuries. - The time it takes for a claimant’s injuries to stabilise to enable a proper assessment. - Whether further treatment is required in the future by way of surgery. - The possibility of long-term complications.
 Generally speaking, a damages claim should be completed within 18 months to 2 years following an accident where injuries have sufficiently stabilised and the greater than 10% whole-person impairment threshold has been reached.

 Do I need to personally obtain supporting evidence myself?

-No. In relation to a damages claim your expert team at Brydens Lawyers will obtain all necessary liability, medical and other evidence to substantiate the claims which have been made on your behalf so as to ensure that you recover all of your entitlements.
+No. In relation to a damages claim your expert team at Brydens Lawyers will obtain all necessary liability, medical and other evidence to substantiate the claims that have been made on your behalf so as to ensure that you recover all of your entitlements.
 There will be times when you may be asked to assist by providing copies of your taxation returns or other documents in your possession.
 However, for the most part, any and all external documents required that may not be in your possession will be recovered by Brydens Lawyers on your behalf.

 What costs do I have to pay?

-Unfortunately, the legislation does not allow any legal costs to be recovered by a claimant requesting internal review of an insurer’s decision.
 You are not required to pay any upfront costs in connection with your statutory benefits and/or damages claims.
 Subject to the regulations, the insurer is required to pay a contribution of your legal costs at the successful completion of your motor accident claim.